isaacfink21/biomehorizon/index.md

 ### Additional Modifications of the Horizon Plot

+The origin value of an OTU defines its baseline, i.e. the base of the first positive band, where value=0.
+By default, the origin for each OTU is calculated as the median value of that OTU across all samples, so blue bands reflect abundance above the median, while red bands indicate abundance below the median.
+4 positive and 4 negative bands are used, where band widths represent quartiles above and below the median relative to the extreme value for that OTU.
+This means that by default, if across all samples the median relative abundance of otu_121 was 10%, the maximum relative abundance of otu_121 in any sample was 30%, and the minimum relative abundance was 0%, then each band colorscale represents an abundance range of ((30-10)/4) = 5%.
+Thus, a band colorscale value of +2 for otu_121 at timepoint x indicates that otu_121 had a relative abundance within (min = 10 + (30-10)/4, max = 10 + 2*((30-10)/4)) = 15-20% at timepoint x, while a band colorscale value of -2 for otu_121 at timepoint y indicates that otu_121 had a relative abundance ranging from 0-5% at timepoint y.
+Since the distance between the maximum and the origin (30-10% = 20%) is greater than the distance between the minimum and the origin (10-0% = 10%) for otu_121, there are no timepoints at a band colorscale of -3 or -4.
+By scaling within each OTU, the dynamics of multiple OTUs that may vary in median abundance by orders of magnitude can be visualized on the same graph.

-We can add several modifications to the horizon plot to emphasize different aspects of our longitudinal data.
+However, we can add several modifications to the horizon plot to emphasize different aspects of our longitudinal data.

-First, we change the number of positive bands to segment data into.
+First, we change the number of positive bands into which data is segmented.

 ```
 ## Use three horizon bands